LMMS/assets/README.md

 #### Legal rules:

 * The samples you commit must be [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
-We can however give you credit (your name and email) in the about area of LMMS if you please.

 * These samples must be created/recorded by you.
 They can not be taken from any other sample library or pack.
 The only exception to this rule is if you have a valid way to prove they are CC0.